 For over 60 years, the Foley Kiwanis Club has actively led the planning and execution of numerous fundraising and charity events for the benefit of the local community and its youth.

 Kiwanis International is a global organization of volunteers dedicated to changing the world one child and one community at a time.
 Kiwanis and its youth-oriented Service Leadership Programs serve communities in more than 80 countries and geographic areas.

 Our main objectives include: to give primacy to the human and spiritual rather than the material values of life; to encourage the daily living of the Golden Rule in all human relationships; to promote the adoption and application of higher social, business, and professional standards; to develop, by precept and example, a more intelligent, aggressive, and serviceable citizenship; to provide a practical means to form enduring friendships through a club; to render altruistic service; to build better communities; to cooperate in creating and maintaining sound public opinion and high idealism, which make possible the increase of righteousness, justice, patriotism, good will, and friendship.

 If you’re interested in learning more about the Foley Kiwanis Club and our activities, we encourage you to join our meetings.
-We meet every Tuesday at noon at Ryan’s restaurant in Foley.
+We meet every Tuesday at noon at Vallarta Mexican restaurant in Foley.
 We’re always looking for motivated and civic-minded people who are interested in serving the objectives of Kiwanis and improving the overall quality of our communities.
-For more information, visit our website at www.FoleyKiwanisClub.com or contact Drew Wenzel at (251) 942-7375.
+For more information, visit our website at www.FoleyKiwanisClub.com.
+Or, you can contact Russ Morrison at 859-771-6091.